 Onion Watching

-Some investigators will have a requirement to identify and monitor new .onion sites as they arise.
-This could be to observe patterns, identify new vectors, or simply to create additional pipelines of new .onion URLs to feed into custom crawling engines for advanced users.
+Some investigators may need to identify and monitor new .onion sites as they emerge.
+This can help track patterns, uncover new vectors, or build pipelines of fresh .onion URLs for custom crawling engines.

 Information Slippage

-If you need more advanced capabilities or want to build safety, scale and efficiency into your dark web investigations and research, please contact us for a demonstration of our world-leading OSINT solution.
+For those needing more advanced capabilities, contact us for a demonstration of our world-leading OSINT solution.

 NexusXplore is the world’s premier OSINT platform, delivering scale, efficiency, and speed to the modern analyst working in today's complex information landscape.
 NexusXplore contains a comprehensive dark web search and investigative functionality, allowing analysts to shine a light into the deepest and darkest recesses of the online environment.